lscaldas/xps-smart-origin/README.md

 1) The different scripts to import, export, and analyze data were written by:<br>
 Lucas de Souza Caldas <br>
 ldesouzacaldas@gmail.com<br>
-In the case of using these scripts, the author should be in the Acknowledgments section of your paper.
-In the case of a more direct contribution, the author should be included as an author in your upcoming paper.
+By using these scripts, the author should be included in the Acknowledgments section of your upcoming paper.
+In the case of a more direct contribution, the script author should be included as an author.
 2) The SMART program was written by Thomas Schmidt et al.

 ## Changelog